senioroleksii/test2605/README.md

 ```
 Open in browser: http://127.0.0.1:8000/upload

-for testing use console in google chrome
+for testing use a google chrome console

 start uploading file